PrestaShop/prestashop.github.io/news/_posts/releases/2019-06-25-prestashop-1-7-6-0-rc-release.md

 ## Changelog

 100+ pull requests have been merged since the beta release and 50+ regressions have been fixed.
 Read the [Changelog](https://github.com/PrestaShop/PrestaShop/releases) for details.
-A huge thanks to everyone involved in testing and fixing issues during the beta phase, and especially 202 ecommerce, OneDotIT, MartinF who helped us a lot during this period !
+A huge thanks to everyone involved in testing and fixing issues during the beta phase, and especially 202 ecommerce, OneDotIT and MartinF who helped us a lot during this period !

 This brings us to more than 700 merged pull requests for the 1.7.6.0 milestone, it is definitely our biggest yet.